namtazpro/azure-devopsfor/logicapps/logicapps.md

 armclient.exe get https://management.azure.com/subscriptions/{subscriptionId}/providers/Microsoft.Web/locations/{region}/managedApis/{Api}?api-version=2016-06-01
 ```

-API connection that use OAuth need to be provided consent after deployment.
+An API connection that use OAuth need to be provided consent after deployment.
 In automated deployment this can be achieved using this [PowerShell Script](https://github.com/logicappsio/LogicAppConnectionAuth).

-Parameter types by API connection type for the most important ones.
+Below is a list of parameter types by API connection type for the most important ones:

 * azureblob
   * accountName